IwakuraRein/IwakuraRein.github.io/index.md

 </table>

 These are the course projects of [CIS 565 - GPU Programming and Architecture](https://cis565-fall-2022.github.io/).
 In this course, I will delve into GPU architecture, CUDA, and Vulkan.
 Its six non-trivial projects will further develop my C++ programming skills.

-In the final project, we are going to implement ReSTIR(direct and indirect) with radiance cache.
-We also want to ray tracing on displacement map to render complex geometries.
-We expect to see high quality result at 90+ FPS.
-The renderer will be built upon [Vk Raytrace](https://github.com/nvpro-samples/vk_raytrace).

 ### Generating Anime Avatars